Why Vegan D3

 Vitamin D3 is a fat soluble vitamin.
 Vegan D3 has been suspended in coconut oil, which allows you consume it at any time during they day.
-However, we recommend you take it in the evening after dinner.
-One should take one squeeze which is approximately half a dropper.
+We recommend you take it with breakfast or lunch.

 Can I take Vegan D3 and CalDveg together?

 We recommend you speak with your health practitioner before consuming Vegan D3 & CalDveg.

 1.Lisa Houghton & Reinhold Veith, ‘The case against ergocalciferol (vitamin D2) as a vitamin supplement1’2’, American Journal of Clinical Nutrition, 2006, vol. 84 (4), pg.
 694-7.

 2. Heaney et al. in Anthony Norman, ‘From Vitamin D to Hormone D: Fundamentals of the vitamin D endocrine system essential for good health’, American Journal of Clinical Nutrition, Aug 2008, vol. 88(2), pg.
 491S-499S.

 3.Dr.
 Mercola, ‘If you take oral vitamin D you must avoid making this serious mistake’, 2 Feb 2012, articles.mercola.com.

 4. Bruce Hollis et al., ‘Vitamin D supplementation during pregnancy: Double blind, randomized clinical trial for safety and effectiveness ‘, Journal of Bone and Mineral Research, Oct 2011, vol. 26(10), pg.
 2341-2357.